swilgosz/hanamimastery/data/episodes/44-bridgetown.md

 If I'd say a single thing I love Rails for, it's the [convention over the configuration philosophy](https://rubyonrails.org/doctrine#convention-over-configuration).
 It started this trend of making all the projects just work out of the box and as a user, I see it as extremely convenient.

 ## Directory structure

-When I'll open the project file tree, You'll see a few main folders, for example one named *frontend*, that contains all the javascript and CSS for our application.
-The content of my blog will be placed in *src* folder though, so let me check it now.
+When I'll open the project file tree, You'll see a few main folders, for example, one named *frontend*, that contains all the javascript and CSS for our application.
+The content of my blog will be placed in the *src* folder though, so let me check it now.

-You can find here some shared components, like footer and navigation bar, and those are all written in `liquid` template language.
-You can configure Bridgetown to use `slim`, `erb`, or any other template language if you don't like the default and I'll probably do it just because I completely don't know `liquid` syntax.
+Here, some shared components, like the footer and navigation bar, are all written in `liquid` template language.
+You can configure Bridgetown to use `slim`, `erb`, or any other template language if you don't like the default and I'll probably do it just because I completely don't know the `liquid` syntax.

-The posts are grouped together in the `posts` folder, so if you want to write something, you can start right-away, using your favorite content editor.
-On Hanami Mastery I don't have posts though, but rather `articles` and `episodes`, so let me show you how you can create custom collections if that suits you better.
+The posts are grouped in the posts folder, so if you want to write something, you can start immediately, using your favorite content editor.
+I don't have posts on Hanami Mastery, but rather `articles` and `episodes`, so let me show you how you can create custom collections if that suits you better.

 In the `bridgetown.config.yml` file, I'm going to add two of my custom collections and configure some options.